Benedictteo05/OSA_notes/Operating Systems & Administration/L3 - Computer Organization.md

 	- Data registers
 	- Command registers
 	- Status flags with includes done, busy and error code

+### CPU-I/O Overlap
+- A CPU can only run one application at a time as it is time-multiplex shared
+- Multiprogramming
+- A program is running on the CPU while another is running on the device.

 ### Determining When I/O is complete
 - When the CPU initiates I/O, we need the device to 'notify' the CPU when the I/O is done.